BenWard/cloud-to-moon/README.md

 In Chrome, choose Window > Extensions.
 Drag CloudToMoon.crx into the page that appears.
 For Safari, download the extension and open it.

+## Changes

+v1.1 - Wrap extension in closure, convert ‘in the cloud’ to ‘on the moon’, tidy up case-variance replacement.